 A question that I get asked a lot is “what qualifications do I need to become a Scrum Master?”
 The short answer, you won’t be surprised, is that there is no one-size-fits-all answer to this question.
 However, there are certain skills and knowledge that are essential for success in this role.

 First and foremost, a Scrum Master should have a solid understanding of the Scrum framework and its principles.
 This includes an understanding of the Scrum roles, events, and artifacts.
 Scrum is a popular framework for managing and completing complex projects.
 As a Scrum Master, you will be responsible for guiding a team through the Scrum process, facilitating meetings, and removing any obstacles that may impede the team’s progress.

 Classes like the Certified Scrum Master or Professional Scrum Master classes can be useful in getting a grounding in the basics.
-Also, obtaining certification from these bodies has in many cases become the table stakes for getting a job but that’s just the start.
+Also, obtaining certification from these bodies has in many cases become the table stakes for getting a job (and earning a very good salary by the way) but that’s just the start.
 We’re trying to change that by raising the bar but this is where we are right now.

 Even the trainers of these courses recognise that these are a “license to be dangerous” and are only the beginning.
 Don’t be fooled by the word “master” here because they aren’t going to help you become a master.

 While I am in favour of deeper and longer-term learning, I’m grateful that this isn’t a requirement right now.
 This is because, despite seeing some progress in this area – there are undergraduate and postgraduate courses available in “agile project management” and “agile product development” – these are largely academic in nature.
 Because of this, and the fact that they are very time consuming, they are more often not based in the real world and so aren’t particularly practical.